-A heat gun is a very useful tool and should form part of your crafting/DIY toolbox.
+A heat gun is a very useful tool and should form part of your crafting or DIY toolbox.

 There are special heat guns (also known as heat tools) that have been designed for craft projects for techniques such as heat embossing.
 In addition to these, there are a variety of other craft heat guns and heat tools available that can be used to successfully emboss rubber stamped images.
 You will find heat guns and heat tools in craft stores and an extensive collection online.